 You can think of inlays and onlays as partial crowns.
 They offer a more conservative approach, saving more tooth structure, while still providing a permanent restoration that will usually last longer than a composite filling.
 Inlays and onlays can be made out of tooth-colored materials such as EMAX and zirconia, or a noble metal such as gold.
 Either is suitable for long-term protection, although gold may last longer, being metal.

-Crowns or “caps” are designed to cover the entire tooth.
-Think of it as a thin “shell” that is placed over the tooth.
-Usually when more than 60 – 70% of the natural tooth is missing due to dental decay or tooth fractures, a full coverage crown is placed.
-Once again these are permanent restorations that are NOT removable.
+Crowns or “caps” are designed to cover an entire tooth.
+Think of it as a thin “shell” that’s placed over the tooth.
+A crown is usually called for when more than 60 to 70% of the natural tooth structure is lost due to decay or fractures.

-Bridges are multiple crowns that are splinted together and are used to replace missing teeth.
-They are NOT removable.
-It’s a viable solution for patients who do not want removable appliances in their mouths or choose not to have implants either.
-As long as the periodontal conditions are healthy around the supporting teeth, bridges can provide a very stable and comfortable alternative to replace missing teeth.
+A bridge consists of multiple crowns splinted together to replace missing teeth.
+A bridge can be a fine solution for patients who don’t want a removable prosthetic and choose not to have implants.
+As long as periodontal conditions are healthy around the supporting teeth, bridges can provide a very stable and comfortable alternative.

-3. Materials – whether it’s a plastic or metal based partial, compatibility testing suggest to only use Vitalon, Vitalon Clear, Valplast or Titanium.
-We’ve had excellent results with these materials.
-We do NOT use any nickel, palladium or cadmium products in the fabrication of our appliances.
+- Materials.
+After extensive compatibility testing, we use only Vitalon, Vitalon Clear, Valplast, Duraflex, and Zirconia for our partials and have had excellent results with these materials.
+No nickel, palladium, or cadmium products are ever used in the fabrication of our appliances.